-- Using the remote control - Press CAPTURE on the remote control. - A confirmation message displays.
+- Using the remote control - 1.
+Press CAPTURE. - 2.
+A confirmation message displays.
 Press CAPTURE or ENTER again. - 3.
 The message 'Screen Capturing...' displays while the projector is processing the picture.
-Please wait. - If the action is successful, you see the message 'Captured Succeeded' on the screen.
-The captured picture is saved as My Screen. - To view the captured picture displayed as the startup screen, set My Screen in the SYSTEM SETUP: Basic Splash Screen menu and restart the projector.

-- Using the OSD menu - Press MENU/EXIT and then press ◀/▶ until the SYSTEM SETUP: Basic menu is highlighted. - 2.
-Press ▼ to highlight My Screen and press Mode/enter. - 3.
+Please wait. - 4.
+If the action is successful, you see the message 'Captured Succeeded' on the screen.
+The captured picture is saved as My Screen. - To view the captured picture displayed as the startup screen, set My Screen in the SYSTEM SETUP: Basic > Splash Screen menu and restart the projector. - Using the OSD menu - 1.
+Press MENU/EXIT and then press ◄/► until the SYSTEM SETUP: Basic menu is highlighted. - 2.
+Press ▼ to highlight My Screen and press ENTER. - 3.
 Repeat steps 2-5 in the "Using the remote control" section to capture and view the captured picture.